 Objective 1.5 To forecast needs for office supplies and equipment in the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 Description Plan for ordering and repairs in the event of rapidly increased demands on office supplies and equipment, including planning for extended-hour scenarios.
 Purpose To uphold the Associations' commitment to deliver prompt and fair claims service.
 To establish processes for ordering and delivering supplies to mobile claims center and remote facilities.
-Participants Facilities Action Plans Facilities/Operations Maintains inventory of supplies (e.g., chairs, workstations, and storage).
+Participants Facilities Action Plans Maintains inventory of supplies (e.g., chairs, workstations, and storage).
 Forecasts increased demand on workspaces, supplies, and equipment, including supplies needed at remote facilities based on current safety standards.
 Plans to obtain additional office supplies, create building access badges, and distribute CAT Supplies Box within 48 hours of the activation of this Plan.
-Identifies additional food and drink vendor services and cleaning services needed.
-Coordinates additional parking for staff onsite with Aquila Property Management, mobile claims center, and remote facilities.
+Identifies additional snacks and drink vendor services and cleaning services needed.
+Coordinates additional parking for staff onsite with Aquila Property Management, Austin Oaks Church.
 Coordinates with Claims and IT to determine process for adding mailroom, printer, scanner, and fax server capacity.
 Plans for additional security and extended hour security for Austin facilities.
-Provides a monthly update to the Workspace Utilization Report to identify available internal office space and posts it to the public drive.
 Exhibits, or Related Documents Workspace Utilization Report Additional Information Compliance Fulfills the need to model one, two, and four-in-100 year incidents, and the need to describe pre- and post-incident processes as per Texas Insurance Code 2210.455.
 QA or Testing